 Any outstanding balance on the student's account is due immediately.
 The student will also be responsible for any library fines and room damage fines.
 A withdrawal fee of \$50 is assessed for withdrawing at any time from the institution.

 The following items are non-refundable:

 - Activity fee

 - Audit fee

 - Course related fees

 - Nursing Program Fee

 - Deferred payment plan fees

 - Finance charges

 - Graduation application fee

 - Late fees (payment plan or registration)

-- Parking fee

-- Returned check/dishonored electronic transaction fee

-- Residential charges damages or fines

-- Technology fee

-- Withdrawal fee

-- All other institutional fees

 FINANCIAL AID